rr/rr/FOR_DEVELOPERS.md

 ## Running tests

-In addition to the instructions in the README, you can run all of the tests with
+In addition to the instructions in the README, you can run all of the tests for all rubies with:

+    script/run_full_test_suite

+You can also install all appraisals for all rubies with:

+    script/regenerate_appraisals

+## Updating .travis.yml

+If you ever need to regenerate .travis.yml for some reason, don't edit it directly -- instead, edit spec/suites.yml, then run `rake travis:regenerate_config`, and commit both files.

 ## Releasing a new version